slachterman-g/caip-tfx/infrastructure/dev-images/tfx-dev/README.md

 	"extensions": ["ms-python.python"]
 }
 ```
-1. From the Visual Studio Code command pallete ([SHIFT][COMMAND][P]) select **Remote-Containers:Open Folder in Container**.
-Select the root folder of the repo.
-Visual Studio Code downloads your image, starts the container and install the Python extension to the container.
+5. From the Visual Studio Code command pallete ([SHIFT][COMMAND][P]) select **Remote-Containers:Open Folder in Container**.
+Find the root folder of the repo.
+After select the folder, Visual Studio Code downloads your image, starts the container and installs the Python extension to the container.

 ### Configuring Visual Studio Code for remote development